Jon McNaughtan, Ph.D.

 Office: Education 321

-McNaughtan is an assistant professor at Texas Tech University where his research covers two critical junctures of higher education.
-First, he is currently studying the tenure of college presidents and the role that organization fit and positive leadership practices play in the tenure and efficiency of these leaders.
-Further, he is seeking to provide more transparency and clarity into the presidential selection process.
-Second, over the past four years he has assisted in the creation of a unique dataset that tracks over one million community college students through the STEM curriculum and also includes key measures of success.
+Dr. McNaughtan is an assistant professor at Texas Tech University where his research covers two critical junctures of higher education.
+First, his work centers on the role and experience college presidents.
+In this vein he has studied how presidents are selected and their communication strategies during time of crisis.
+Through this line of work he hopes to assist in the development of future college leaders.
+Second, analyzes the role of community colleges in enhancing the STEM pipeline.
+Over the past four years he has assisted in the creation of a unique dataset that tracks over one million community college students through the STEM curriculum and also includes key measures of success.
 Through this line of work he hopes to answer questions regarding the role of community colleges in the production of STEM professionals and provide insight on how community colleges can better support students in these fields.

 - University of Michigan (UM), Ph.D. in Education - 2016